matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - GCP customers own their own data.
 - Google will not process data for any purpose other than to fulfill contractual obligations:
-    - Data is not scanned for advertisments or sold to third parties.
+    - Data not scanned for advertisments or sold to third parties.
 - The inability to audit cloud provider access is often a barrier to moving to the cloud.

 ```